hyperads/docs/source/includes/_native.md

 The Native Ad API allows you to build a customized experience for the ads you show in your app.
 When using the Native Ad API, instead of receiving an ad ready to be displayed, you will receive a group of ad properties such as a title, an image, a call to action, and you will have to use them to construct a custom view where the ad is shown.

-**There are three actions you will need to take to implement this in your app:**
+Sample projects:

-* Request an ad
+* [Download](https://s3-us-west-2.amazonaws.com/adpanel-public/HyperadxAndroidADs_Sample_v1.2.2.zip) and extract the Example app for Android.
-* Use the returned ad metadata to build a custom native UI
+* Open pdf file from archive for instructions.
-* Register the ad's view with the `nativeAd` instance
+* [Download](https://s3-us-west-2.amazonaws.com/adpanel-public/HyperadxAndroidMoPubAdapter_1.1.0.zip) and extract the Mopub adapter if needed.

 ### Set up the SDK

-####1.
-Add following under manifest tag to your AndroidManifest.xml:
+>  Add following under manifest tag to your AndroidManifest.xml:
 ```xml
  <uses-permission android:name="android.permission.INTERNET"/>
 ```
-####2.
-Put the HyperAdxSDK_xxx.jar in “libs” folder in your Android Studio or Eclipse
+>  Put the HyperAdxSDK_xxx.jar in “libs” folder in your Android Studio or Eclipse

-####3.
-Add it to dependencies in build.grandle file .
+>  Add it to dependencies in build.grandle file .
 Also you need to add google play services.

 ```groove
 dependencies {